 David was appointed as a Non-Executive Director in March 2013 and was appointed to the Audit Committee on 28 March 2013 and the Nomination Committee on 23 July, 2013.
 He acts as the financial expert on the Audit Committee under the listing rules of the New York Stock Exchange.
-He was appointed as a member of the Remuneration Committee in January 2015.
+He was appointed as a member of the Remuneration Committee in January 2015 and on May 28, 2015 he was appointed Chair of the Audit Committee.

 Experience: David started his career with Bowater and Carrington Viyella and joined Courtaulds Plc in 1984.
-He was appointed a Finance Director in UK and US divisions of Courtaulds Plc from 1989 to 1997 and Finance Director of Courtaulds Coatings (Holdings) Limited from 1997 to 1999.
-He is currently Group Finance Director of Bodycote Plc.
+He was appointed a Finance Director in the U.K. and U.S. divisions of Courtaulds Plc from 1989 to 1997 and Finance Director of Courtaulds Coatings (Holdings) Limited from 1997 to 1999.
+He is currently Group Finance Director of Bodycote plc.
+He was appointed a Non-Executive Director of Innospec, Inc. on January 1, 2016.